 On the Stove

 An alternative to traditional labor-intensive chicken Parm, this version comes together with pantry ingredients on the stove for a 30-minute meal.
 Rachael Ray would be proud.

 Three main ingredients, one pan, and 100-percent delicious: This pesto chicken breast is great over (whole-wheat) pasta or in a salad.

 Tasty, spicy, and good: This red curry will wake up your taste buds and satisfy a Thai-food craving.
 Still hungry?
 Pour extra sauce over the rice.

 Use your favorite barbecue sauce (store-bought or homemade) and a handful of spices for juicy, barbecued chicken without the grill.

 No need to order takeout when you can make this Indian favorite right at home.
-Serve over basmati rice and be amazed that you made dinner before delivery would have arrived.
+Serve over basmati rice and be amazed that you made dinner before delivery would have even arrived.

 Forget a side of vegetables—this chicken comes with them inside.
 Vitamin-rich asparagus are placed inside chicken breast halves, along with prosciutto.
-After cooking for a few minutes on the stovetop, the chicken gets drizzled with a simple pan sauce for a quick weeknight dinner.
+After cooking for a few minutes on the stove, the chicken gets drizzled with a simple pan sauce for a quick weeknight dinner.